Kaidon04/ai-case-study/README.md

 ## Overview and Origin

-* The company I am doing my ai case study on is Fitbod
+* The company I am doing my ai case study on is Tempo

 *

-* The Founders of the company are Allen Chen and Jesse Venticinque
+*

 *